Synopsis

 Data have been collected on common maternal physical and psychological health problems, including incontinence, sexual health problems, depression, anxiety and intimate partner abuse, and on a range of child health and developmental outcomes.
 We have also collected information regarding the social context of women and children, and changing life circumstances as the children grow up.

-In 2022, we will be commencing follow-up of mothers and young people as the study children turn 18 years old.
+In 2022, we commenced the follow-up of mothers and young people as the study children turn 18 years old.

 The study aims to improve understanding of social and obstetric factors influencing maternal and child health.
 The information collected is being used to inform policy and practice in maternity care, early childhood services and primary health care.